Chart Color Schemes

 Kangaroo Flat - Golden Square is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kangaroo Flat - Golden Square's dwelling structure, as per the latest Census, comprised 90.6% houses and 9.3% other dwellings.
-In comparison, Non-Metro Vic.'s figures were 90.6% houses and 9.4% other dwellings.
-Home ownership in Kangaroo Flat - Golden Square stood at 36.3%, with mortgaged dwellings at 32.2% and rented ones at 31.5%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Vic.'s average of $1,408.
-The median weekly rent figure was $290, compared to Non-Metro Vic.'s $295.
-Nationally, Kangaroo Flat - Golden Square's mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, while rents were substantially below the national figure of $375.
+In Kangaroo Flat - Golden Square, as per the latest Census, 90.6% of dwellings were houses, with the remaining 9.3% consisting of semi-detached homes, apartments, and other dwelling types.
+This is comparable to Non-Metro Vic., where 90.6% of dwellings are houses and 9.4% are other dwellings.
+Home ownership in Kangaroo Flat - Golden Square stood at 36.3%, with mortgaged dwellings at 32.2% and rented dwellings at 31.5%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Vic.'s average of $1,408.
+The median weekly rent in the area was $290, compared to Non-Metro Vic.'s $295.
+Nationally, Kangaroo Flat - Golden Square's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing